lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-04-27-ALEXANDRIA_outcomes.md

 of combinatorial block design theory.

-Many of the projects described above (and others not mentioned) involved the work of interns who visited the Computer Laboratory, financially supported by the project.
+Many of the projects described above (and others not mentioned) involved the work of interns who visited the Computer Laboratory, financially supported by the project and in many cases by [Cambridge Mathematics Placements](https://www.maths.cam.ac.uk/opportunities/careers-for-mathematicians/summer-research-mathematics/cambridge-mathematics-placements-cmp).

 Angeliki has pointed out that "we have formalised results by two Fields medalists (Roth and Gowers), an Abel prize winner (Szemerédi)